-Federal agencies have broad discretion in determining whether to cancel a solicitation and may typically do so, provided they can establish a reasonable basis for their cancellation decision.
-Thus, the government may properly cancel a solicitation for various reasons anytime during the evaluation phase or even during an ongoing bid protest, as long as there is a reasonable basis for doing so.
-In reviewing an agency’s cancellation decision for reasonableness during a bid protest, the Government Accountability Office (GAO) verifies if the cancellation is based on a valid reason that is sufficiently documented and within the agency’s discretion.
-Thus, if a protest alleges that the agency’s stated reason for canceling the solicitation is merely pre-textual, the GAO will thoroughly evaluate the cancellation decision to ensure it was reasonable and well-documented.
-Notably, procuring agencies are not permitted to cancel a solicitation for an invalid reason, such as to circumvent adequate competition or to avoid resolving a bid protest.
+Federal agencies have broad discretion in determining whether to cancel a solicitation, provided they can establish a reasonable basis for their cancellation decision.
+The government may properly cancel a solicitation for various reasons anytime during the evaluation phase or even during an ongoing bid protest, as long as there is a reasonable basis for doing so.
+However, procuring agencies may not cancel solicitations for invalid reasons, such as to forego full and open competition or to avoid resolving a bid protest.
+In reviewing an agency’s cancellation decision for reasonableness, the Government Accountability Office (GAO) will determine whether the cancellation has a valid basis that is sufficiently documented and within the agency’s discretion.
+Furthermore, there may be instances where the protestor alleges that the agency’s stated reasons for canceling the solicitation are merely pre-textual while questioning the agency’s actual motivation for the cancellation.
+In such cases, the GAO will thoroughly evaluate the procuring agency’s actions underlying the cancellation decision to ensure the cancellation was reasonable and well-documented.

 In B-413924, the GAO sustained such a bid protest where the protestor alleged that the agency’s stated rationale for canceling the solicitation was pre-textual and that the agency’s actual motivation was to subvert competition and award the contract to the incumbent on a sole-source basis.
 The canceled solicitation subject to the protest was issued on a lowest-price-technically-acceptable (LPTA) basis by the Department of Veterans Affairs (VA) for laundry services for its Los Angeles, Loma Linda, and Long Beach hospitals.
 After the closing date for the submission of quotations had passed, the VA reopened the solicitation and issued an amendment to increase the maximum award amount from $2.5M to $10M.
 Once the protestor submitted a revised quotation in response to the amended solicitation, it received a notice that the VA had decided to cancel the solicitation because it received “legal guidance” to do so.
 Upon canceling the solicitation, the VA issued the incumbent contractor a $1.7M extension.